Correcting Errors in U.S. Customs Entry Filings

 - Have you apprised your foreign supplier of CBP country-of-origin marking requirements prior to the importation of your merchandise?

-In addition, U.S. importers who apply for benefits under the terms of the North American Free Trade Agreement (NAFTA) must be in compliance with the agreement’s very specific rules for determining country of origin.
-Most shippers understand that NAFTA essentially eliminates duties on all “domestically produced” goods moving among the United States, Canada, and Mexico, but determining what constitutes domestic production can be very confusing.
+In addition, U.S. importers who apply for benefits under the terms of the North American Free Trade Agreement (USMCA) must be in compliance with the agreement’s very specific rules for determining country of origin.
+Most shippers understand that USMCA essentially eliminates duties on all “domestically produced” goods moving among the United States, Canada, and Mexico, but determining what constitutes domestic production can be very confusing.

-NAFTA includes special rules that determine what percentage of non-NAFTA components can comprise a finished product and still qualify for preferential treatment.
-These rules are known as the “NAFTA Rules of Origin.”
+USMCA includes special rules that determine what percentage of non-USMCA components can comprise a finished product and still qualify for preferential treatment.
+These rules are known as the “USMCA Rules of Origin.”
 For every product, there is a rule of origin, but deciphering the complex language of each rule can be difficult.

-When eligibility for NAFTA benefits is in doubt, a shipper may seek an advance ruling whereby CBP will validate — or change — the assigned country of origin and determine eligibility for NAFTA benefits.
-NAFTA advance rulings are binding and eliminate any uncertainty with regard to duty-free eligibility.
+When eligibility for USMCA benefits is in doubt, a shipper may seek an advance ruling whereby CBP will validate — or change — the assigned country of origin and determine eligibility for USMCA benefits.
+USMCA advance rulings are binding and eliminate any uncertainty with regard to duty-free eligibility.

 In fact, incorrect origin determination is a leading reason for shipments being held at the border or being subject to fines and penalties.
 Further, if CBP determines that a shipper has either failed to provide a certificate of origin on at least two occasions or has repeatedly reported incorrect information, that shipper may have future preferential tariff treatment suspended.